The Overlooked Stair Detail That Could Fail Your Compliance Inspection

 The minimum tread depth must be 10 inches in all group R-3 occupancies, all dwelling units in R-2 occupancies, and all group U occupancies supplementary to either group R-3 occupancies or individual dwelling units in R-2 occupancies.
 Most multi-family dwellings intended to get occupied permanently must adhere to the standard of a minimum tread depth of 10 inches (25.4 cm).

-Building Codes for Stair Riser Height
+Stair Riser Height

 Standard Stair Riser Height